C-19 lateral flow device distribution service

 Additional materials are available on Public Health England’s campaign resource centre including digital screens, a social media post (with suggested copy) and additional posters to print out, translated into 13 languages.

 Funding for provision of the service is made up of the following elements:

-- An early sign-up fee of £200 + VAT, for any contractors who sign up to provide the service by 23:59 on 18th April 2021.
-This payment will be triggered by completion of the registration declaration on the MYS portal by 23:59 on 18th April 2021.
+- An early sign-up fee of £200 + VAT, for any contractors who signed up to provide the service by 23:59 on 18th April 2021.
+This payment was triggered by completion of the registration declaration on the MYS portal by 23:59 on 18th April 2021.

 - A one-off set-up fee of £250 + VAT, which covers set-up costs including creating an SOP for the service and training staff who will be involved in providing the service, and storage costs for the test kits ordered from wholesalers.
 This payment will be triggered by completion of the registration declaration on the MYS portal.

 - A service fee of £1.50 + VAT per transaction (the supply of up to 4 boxes of test kits to a person requesting them).
 This payment will be made based on the weekly declarations submitted by the contractor on the MYS portal.

 That means contractors who signed up to provide the service by 23:59 on 18th April 2021 will have received £450 + VAT in up-front payments for the service, in addition to the service fee for each transaction undertaken.